Raid-Hub/Services/docs/ATLAS.md

 Atlas processes all PGCRs but only stores raid-related data:

 - **Raid Activities**: Stored in database, used for leaderboards and statistics
-- **Non-Raid Activities**: Processed and logged (for lag tracking) but not stored in database
+- **Non-Raid Activities**: Discarded after recording lag metrics (used for tracking crawl position relative to live instances)
 - This filtering happens during processing to avoid storing irrelevant data

 ## Crawling Strategy

 ### Sequential Instance ID Processing

 Atlas uses a **sequential crawling strategy** to process instance IDs from the Destiny 2 API.
-Instance IDs are sequential integers that increment as activities are completed in Destiny 2.
+Instance IDs are pseudo-sequential integers that generally increment as activities are completed in Destiny 2, though gaps and non-sequential values exist.
 Atlas maintains a cursor (`LatestId`) that tracks the current position in the sequence.

 ### How Atlas Processes Instance IDs